edwinaringo/https-edwinaringo.github.io/README.md

 # portfolioPage
-This is my Week one independent project
+This is my Week one independent project.